 Synopsis curityForServers CommsSecuritySpec SpecList, unsigned int n); Description This function allows clients and servers acting as clients to explicitly specify particular security requirements for servers.
 For example, if an otherwise secure client wishes to connect to an insecure server, they may do so using this function.
-The structure IT_CommsSecuritySpec holds the following members: С T_CommsSecuritySpec { char id; T_SecCommsCategory CommsCat; The parameter enumerated of should be ass er id specifies the target server name.
-The datatype CommsCat indicates whether the server sociated with secure or insecure communications.
-It owing identifiers that you can assign to servers: I SecCommsCategory { T_COMMS_CAT_INSECURE, T_COMMS_CAT_SECURE Parameters SpecList Specifies an array of IT_CommsSecuritySpec structures that holds the name of the server in the id parameter, and the CommsCat parameter. n Specifies the number of items in the array.
+The structure IT_CommsSecuritySpec holds the following members: C T_CommsSecuritySpec { har id; T SecCommsCategory CommsCat; }; 1_Secconduscategory conduscat, The parameter id specifies the target server name.
+The enumerated datatype CommsCat indicates whether the server should be associated with secure or insecure communications.
+It holds the following identifiers that you can assign to servers: I SecCommsCategory { T_COMMS_CAT_INSECURE, T_COMMS_CAT_SECURE Parameters SpecList Specifies an array of IT_CommsSecuritySpec structures that holds the name of the server in the id parameter, and the CommsCat parameter. n Specifies the number of items in the array.
 Return Value BL_SUCCESS if security setting for interface is accepted.
 BL_ERR_POLICY_DISALLOWS if the OrbixSSL configuration this option.
 See Also IT_SSL::Speci fySecurityForInterfaces()